Friday, February 15, 2008

-Miller's Crossing; Crime, USA, 1990; D: Joel Coen, S: Gabriel Byrne, Albert Finney, Marcia Gay Harden, John Turturro, Jon Polito, J.E.
+Miller's Crossing; crime, USA, 1990; D: Joel Coen, S: Gabriel Byrne, Jon Polito, Marcia Gay Harden, John Turturro, Albert Finney, J.E.
 Freeman, Mike Starr, Al Mancini, Richard Woods, Steve Buscemi, Frances McDormand

 In one American city in the 20s, two rival mafia gangs are clashing with each other: the Irish and the Italian.
 Tom, a cold blooded cynic, works for the Irish gang, but starts crossing on the other side when he falls in love with Verna and refuses to murder her brother Bernie in the forest.
 By that, he indirectly rebels against his boss Leo, but in the end still double-crosses and kills the Italian boss Caspar.